Zimbra-Community/com_zimbra_emailtemplates/README.md

 Use the template for new mails
 ![alt text](https://raw.githubusercontent.com/Zimbra-Community/com_zimbra_emailtemplates/master/04.png "Use the template for new mails")

+Designed for Zimbra 8.7 and above, Zimbra desktop is not supported.

 Or if you prefer video: https://youtu.be/o877BaQRiUY